k8sp/bootstrapper/pxe-on-rasppi/README.md

 sudo dhclient
 ```

-Or, of couse, we can restart the Thinkpad.
+Or, of course, we can restart the Thinkpad.
 Now `curl www.google.com`
 should work on the Thinkpad.

 For more information about configuring DHCP server on Ubuntu (or